-If you've just bought a new iPhone XS, XS Max or XR, or received an iPhone as a hand-me-down, you'll be wanting to get it set up with your data and settings.
-In this article we present simple tips and advice for setting up a new iPhone.
+If you've just bought a new iPhone 11, 11 Pro or 11 Pro Max, or received an older handset as a hand-me-down, you'll be wanting to get it set up with your data and settings.
+In this article we walk you through the process of setting up a new iPhone.

-If you're moving from another iPhone and want to transfer the data and settings, proceed to this section.
+If you're moving from another iPhone and simply want to transfer your data and settings across, proceed to this section.

 If you're moving from a non-Apple phone (Android, Windows, BlackBerry), jump to this section.

 And if this is your first smartphone, or if you'd simply like to set it up as a new device without transferring any old data, go to this section.

 If you're upgrading from an old iPhone, you can transfer all of its apps, data and settings to your new iPhone so that your new phone is identical to your old model - just faster.
 But in order to do so, you'll need to make a backup (via iTunes or via iCloud).

 We have an article about transferring everything from an old iPhone to a new iPhone, but in summary, there are two ways to back up.

 It's worth checking that you're running the latest version of iTunes before you start.
 Select iTunes from the menu, and Check for Updates.